Seasons in the sunset - A seventy (+3) year old looks ahead and back

 It was a balmy Saturday morning in the spring of 1963 when I woke with the sun hitting my eyes and a strange sound, the gentle strumming of a string instrument, coming from outside the window.

-We, girlfriend Donna and I, had stayed the night at Bud Allison’s apartment, the bottom floor of an historic stone structure in downtown Bethlehem, PA.
+We, girlfriend Donna and I, had stayed the night at a friend’s apartment, the bottom floor of an historic stone structure in downtown Bethlehem, PA.

 I got up first, squinting into the sun.
 Donna was still asleep when I took a first breath and caught a sweet scent, her perfume, gathering in the air next to me.
 I was not conscious of this but somewhere inside the cells of my body, as I inhaled, there was a sense that my blessings were many.

-We had come in late and the lone bed was, as Bud, told us, a couch that would convert to a cot-like-pallet given the proper rocking and shaking.
+We had come in late and the lone bed was, as our friend, told us, a couch that would convert to a cot-like-pallet given the proper rocking and shaking.

-“You’ll hear a click,” Bud assured us, which was the essential –and only - detail of his instruction.
+“You’ll hear a click,” he assured us, which was the essential –and only - detail of his instruction.

 It took the better part of a half hour, an effort not helped by fits of hysteria that finally ended with the couch miraculously unfolding into its intended flat berth, ostensibly room for two, and us collapsing on top.